-- Pour the cleaning solution into the cup and put half of the swabs in the cup to moisten the cotton ends.
+- Pour the cleaning solution into a cup and put half of the swabs in the cup to moisten the cotton ends.

 - Use a clean swab for each pin site.
 Start at the pin site and clean your skin by moving the swab away from the pin.
-To do this move the swab in a circle around the pin, then make the circles around the pin larger as you move away from the pin site.
+Move the swab in a circle around the pin, then make the circles around the pin larger as you move away from the pin site.

-- Remove any dried drainage from your skin with the swab.
+- Remove any dried drainage and debris from your skin with the swab.

 - When you are done cleaning, use a dry swab or gauze in the same way to dry the area.

-For a few days after your surgery you may wrap your pin site in dry sterile gauze, while it is healing.
-After this, you should leave the pin site open to air.
+For a few days after your surgery you may wrap your pin site in dry sterile gauze while it heals.
+After this time, leave the pin site open to air.

 If you have an external fixator (a steel bar that may be used for fractures of long bones), clean it with gauze and cotton swabs dipped in your cleaning solution every day.

-Most patients who have pins can take a shower 10 days after surgery.
+Most people who have pins can take a shower 10 days after surgery.
 Ask your surgeon how soon you can shower.